Oussemasahbeni/oussemasahbeni.com/src/content/modern-keycloak-react-theme.md

 ## Why use this starter?

 While Keycloakify does the heavy lifting of compiling React to Keycloak themes, setting up a production-ready project still takes time.
-This repository comes pre-configured with everything you need for a professional identity provider.
+This starter comes pre-configured with everything you need for a professional identity provider, and now it's available as an npm package for instant setup.

-### 1. Complete Page Coverage

-Most tutorials only show you how to style the Login page.
-This theme includes custom implementations for **all 35+ Keycloak login pages**, including:

-- Login, Register, and Forgot Password
-- OTP and WebAuthn (Passkeys)
-- Terms & Conditions
-- Update Profile and more...

-### 2. Built-in Dark Mode

-Using `shadcn/ui` and Tailwind, the theme includes a robust dark/light mode toggle that persists user preferences.

-### 3. Internationalization (i18n)

-Keycloak is often used in global enterprise environments.
-This theme supports English, French, and Arabic (with RTL support) out of the box.
+### Key Features

+**Modern UI** - Beautiful, responsive design using Tailwind CSS v4 and shadcn/ui components that look great out of the box.

+**Dark Mode** - Built-in dark/light/system theme toggle with persistent preferences across sessions.

+**Multi-language Support** - i18n ready with English, French, and Arabic (RTL supported) translations.
 Adding a new language is as simple as adding a key to the configuration:

 ```typescript
 // src/login/i18n.ts